 Holistic Nutrition Programs in Las Vegas, NV

 The University of Nevada - Las Vegas is the only postsecondary school in the area that offers nutrition programs.
-At the university, students can pursue a bachelor's degree program in nutrition sciences that can help to prepare them for entry-level positions as dietitians or graduate studies.
+At the university, students can pursue a bachelor's degree program in nutrition sciences that can help to prepare them for entry-level positions as dietitians or for graduate studies.
 This school is located less than three miles from downtown Las Vegas, which provides students with the opportunity to apply their skills in a variety of city-based settings.

 Aspiring holistic nutritionists can use this table to learn more about the University of Nevada.
 In-state students may be especially interested in the affordable tuition.